Why Hold the Line?

 Is it a blog?
 Is it free?

 No, sorry.
-Hold the Line is a paid publication and we will offer the option of purchasing an individual issue or subscription.
-For $10 readers will receive access to one issue of the digital magazine.
-Our digital magazine will include high-quality photography and design in addition to educational and inspirational articles.
-The magazine will be over 130 pages, with zero advertisements.
-We promise to provide solid content that will enrich your family’s life and enable you to better approach race-related issues.
+Hold the Line is a paid publication we offer the Solidarity Collection and additional content via patreon.com/bellamy.
+We promise to provide solid content that will enrich your family’s life and enable you to better approach social justice issues.

 Charging for the magazine also allows us to pay writers, and offer them bonuses.
 Refusing to give away our content in a blog makes it possible to provide a barrier of protection for writers who are telling personal stories of sensitive subject matter.
 Plus, this allows us to be prepared to produce future issues and continue to increase the amount we are able to pay writers and artists for their content.